 The mosque is harmoniously linked to the residential area.
-There is a hall and pool in the shadow of the yard, where the residents could drink water.
+There are a hall and pool in the shadow of the yard, where the residents could drink water.

-The visitors of mosque could plunge into the wealth and luxury.
-The building of the mosque is decorated by beautiful ornaments.
+The visitors of the mosque could plunge into wealth and luxury.
+The building of the mosque is decorated with beautiful ornaments.
 It looks simple and natural transition from the square of the domed room through the arch sloped above the head, which can be compared with the blue and gold bowl.
-This cup is likely hovers in the air.
-The bowl of dome seems weightless, as if hovering over the head.
-Here you can meet architecture of the feudal era: halls that are adjacent to the main domed room of the mosque.
+This cup is likely hovering in the air.
+The bowl of dome seems weightless as if hovering over the head.
+Here you can meet the architecture of the feudal era: halls that are adjacent to the main domed room of the mosque.

 Even today, a bright palette of colors of interior leaves a deep impression